mekomlusa/simple_image_annotator/README.md

 # Simple Image Annotator

+## Updates

+This version has added the following functionalities:

+* Move back to previous images: once moved back, saved labels will overlay on the same image
+  * Change labels in previous images - unstable, still testing
+* Click "Submit"/"Modify" to saved labels

+TODO:
+* Automatically saved labels if users forget to click "Submit"/"Modify" but click "next" instead
+* Allow users to upload image(s) for labeling
+* Possibly integration with database for persistence

 ## Description
 All image annotators I found either didn't work or had some overhead in the setup.
 So, I tried to make this one simple to run and simple to use.
 ![action](./actionshot.png)